Skip to main content

 The Continuing Umbrella of Research Experiences (CURE)

-The Center to Reduce Cancer Health Disparities (CRCHD) CURE program offers unique training and career development opportunities to enhance and increase diversity in the cancer and cancer health disparities research workforce.
+The Center for Cancer Health Equity (CCHE) CURE program offers unique training and workforce development opportunities for scholars across the educational continuum to promote the diversity of the cancer and cancer health disparities research workforce.
 The CURE program supports promising candidates from middle school through junior investigator levels, and provides them with a continuum of competitive funding opportunities.

 What CURE Does